Executive

 Sonya Minner

-Sonya Minner is a self-proclaimed writer from western Pennsylvania.
+Sonya Minner is a self-proclaimed writer currently residing in Pittsburgh, Pennsylvania.
 She successfully graduated from California University of Pennsylvania with a Bachelor of Arts degree in Creative Writing in 2015.
 Since then, she’s bounced around from place to place.
-She currently works in an office by day and writes YA fiction (and sometimes hockey articles) by night.
-If she’s not writing, she’s probably tweeting.
-One day, she hopes to pay off her student loan debt and publish a best-selling YA novel, just maybe not in that order.
+These days, if she’s not writing, she’s probably doomscrolling.
+One day, she hopes to pay off her student loan debt and publish a best-selling romance novel, just maybe not in that order.